oracle/weblogic-deploy-tooling/README.md

 }
 ```

-Below is a model snippet that shows injected variables for the port values in a topology section.
+Below is a model snippet that shows injected variables in the port attributes.

 ```$yaml